abshinn/usgs/README.md

 ```

 ### USGS Earthquake Data Exploration

-- See exploration/quakes.R for an example of USGS data exploration using R.
+- See [exploration](https://github.com/abshinn/usgs/tree/master/exploration) for an example of USGS data exploration with R.